Advertiser Disclosure

 Image Credit: Upgraded Points

 How does your credit card compare?
-If your APR is significantly higher than these averages, it might be a good time to give your card’s issuer a call to negotiate a lower APR.
+If your APR is significantly higher than these averages, it might be a good time to call your card’s issuer to negotiate a lower APR.

 Average APR by Credit Score